nodefruit/fruit/README.md

 - ...
 [Help us by creating other adapters](#contributing)

-To use Fruit with mongodb for example, you can install both fruit and fruit-mongodb. example :
+To use Fruit with mongodb for example, you can install both fruit and fruit-mongodb.

 ```bash
 $ npm install fruit fruit-mongodb
 ```

-If you want to install fruit with all the adapters, you may need to take a loot at [fruits](http://npmjs.com/package/fruits) package
+If you want to install fruit with all the adapters, you can take a look at [fruits](http://npmjs.com/package/fruits) package

 ## How does it work

-First of all you need to require both the fruit module and the adapter, let's use as example fruit-mongodb
+First you need to require both the fruit module and the adapter, for example let's use fruit-mongodb

 ```javascript
   var Fruit   = require('fruit')